 To avoid walking in the heat and enjoy clear mountain views, you make an early start.
 En route, there will be short breaks to enjoy the views and take photographs.
 You haul up for lunch at a local teahouse around noon or mid-day.
 After a quick rest of about an hour or 40 minutes, you get back on the trail and continue till you reach your overnight stop.

-Upon reaching the stop for the night, you head to your teahouse, check in, and have some rest.
+Upon reaching the stop for the night, you head to your teahouse, check-in, and have some rest.
 Tea with some light refreshments (cookies or biscuits) will be served at 5 PM.
-As the rooms are not insulated, you can warm yourself by the heater or stove in the communal area.
+As the rooms are not insulated, you can warm yourself with the heater or stove in the communal area.

 Are You Already in Nepal?

 If you are already in Kathmandu or Pokhara and seeking to Hire a guide/porter or tour/trekking packages then you can directly contact an expert via WhatsApp at +9779841146306.
 Or visit our office:- Himalaya View Treks Kaldhara Marg, Kathmandu 44600, in front of the Kathmandu sport climbing center 1st-floor building.

 The weather forecast says rain/clouds/snow in Lukla on our Flight Day.
 Are we in for a rough flight?